Leyenda (album)

 Leyenda (stylized in all caps) is the fourth studio album by singer-songwriter DannyLux.
 It was released on May 15, 2025, through Warner Music Latina.
 The album contains 19 tracks with guest appearances from Jasiel Nuñez, Yng Naz, and Juanchito.

-The album is nominated for Best Contemporary Mexican Music Album at the 26th Annual Latin Grammy Awards.
+The album received a nomination for Best Contemporary Mexican Music Album at the 26th Annual Latin Grammy Awards.

 Background

 While DannyLux was working on his fourth album, a hard drive containing the only copies of his unreleased music was stolen from his engineer's rental car.
 The artist stated re-recording the songs "was not gonna be the same", choosing to include only the demos for "No Pasa Nada", "Instinto Natural", and "Carrusel Eterno".
 The rest of the album was written after his Mexican tour, with DannyLux stating "the songs on this album were the saddest songs I've ever made".

 Release and promotion

 On August 28, 2024, DannyLux and Jasiel Nuñez released "Cielo Eterno", which would serve as the first single of the album, as a Spotify single.
 The second single of the album, "Ya No Estás", was released on February 13, 2025.
 Leyenda was released on May 15, 2025.

 A 17-minute short film also titled Leyenda was released simultaneously with the album.